-3. New Tutorials Launched on ID Standards Site
+3. New Tuto1·ials Launched on ID Standards Site

-Now it's even easier to download logos and add backgrounds to create PowerPoint slides using Tech images.
+Now it's even easier lo download logos and add backgrounds to create PowerPoi.nt slides using Tech images.

-University Marketing and Communications has created handy online tutorials for these and other problems, like unzipping ZIP files.
+Univenl'ily Marketing and Communications bas created haudy online Luloria1s for these and other problems, like unzipping ZIP tiles.

-Just go to www.mtu.edu/idstandards/downloads/tutorials/ for these three-minute sessions.
+Just go to www.mtu.edu/idstandards/downloads/t11lorials/ for these lhrcc-miaule sessions.
 While you're there, you can check out the rest of the ID Standards site.

-If you have any questions, email umc@mtu.edu.
+If you have any questions, email umc@mlu.edu.

-4. Tomorrow's Entrepreneurs Meet Today's Success Stories: Extreme Entrepreneur Tour Visits Tech by Dennis Walikainen, senior editor
+4. Tomorrow's Entrepreneurs Meet Today's Success Stories: Extreme Entrepreneur Tour Visits Tech by Dennis Wafikainen, senior editor

-Make spreadsheets easier to use for football coaches.
+Make spreadsheets easier to use for football coaches

-Turn yo-yoing into a successful online business.
+Tum yo-yoing into a successful online business.

-Those were two examples of entrepreneurship shown to Michigan Tech students assembled in the Memorial Union Monday for the Extreme Entrepreneur Tour (EET), a success story in its own right.
-The tour was brought onto campus by the School of Business and Economics Center for Technological Innovation, Leadership and Entrepreneurship (CenTILE) and the Entrepreneurs and Inventors Club.
+Those were two examples of entrepreneurship shown to Michigan Tech students assembled iJ1 tbe Memorial Union Monday for the Extreme Entrepreneur Tom (EET), n success story iu its own right.
+The lour was brought onlo campus by the School of Business and Economics Center for Technological Innovation, Leadership and Entrepreneurship (CenTILE) and the Entrepreneurs and Inventors Club.